vanallenlab/terra-helper/README.md

 # Terra helper
-Terra helper is a collection of scripts which leverage the [Terra API](https://api.firecloud.org) to perform cumbersome tasks on [Terra](https://app.terra.bio/#workspaces).
+Terra helper is a collection of scripts which leverage the [Terra API](https://api.firecloud.org) and [gsutil]() to perform cumbersome tasks on [Terra](https://app.terra.bio/#workspaces).
 A more appropriate name for this repository may be `Terra storage helper`, as the scripts pretty much just deal with cleaning up workspaces or moving underlying buckets.
 The python package [fiss](https://github.com/broadinstitute/fiss) also has a function called mop which tries to clean up intermediate files.

 ## Installation